-Closer to our contributions are the works that study the sample complexity in the robust setting (Yang et al., 2021; Panaganti and Kalathil, 2022; Xu et al., 2023; Shi and Chi, 2022).
-The study of sample complexity of specific algorithms (respectively either empirical robust value or Robust Phased Value Learning) is studied by Panaganti and Kalathil (2022); Xu et al. (2023), while our results apply to any or-acle planning (applied to the empirical model), as long as it provides a solution with enough accuracy.
-We consider both s- and sa-rectangular uncertainty sets, as Yang et al. (2021), while Panaganti and Kalathil (2022); Xu et al. (2023); Shi and Chi (2022) only consider the simpler sa-rectangular sets.
-They all study either TV, KL or Chi-square balls, while we study $L_p$ -balls.
-Shi and Chi (2022) improved the KL bound compared to Yang et al. (2021); Panaganti and Kalathil (2022) in the sa rectangular case.
-The framework of Xu et al. (2023) is slightly different as they consider finite horizon which adds a factor H in all bounds.
+Closer to our contributions are the works that study the sample complexity in the robust setting Yang et al. [2021], Panaganti and Kalathil [2022], Xu et al. [2023], Shi and Chi [2022].
+The study of sample complexity of specific algorithms (respectively either empirical robust value or Robust Phased Value Learning) is studied by Panaganti and Kalathil [2022], Xu et al. [2023], while our results apply to any oracle planning (applied to the empirical model), as long as it provides a solution with enough accuracy.
+We consider both s- and sa-rectangular uncertainty sets, as Yang et al. [2021], while Panaganti and Kalathil [2022], Xu et al. [2023], Shi and Chi [2022] only consider the simpler sa-rectangular sets.
+They all study either TV, KL or Chisquare balls, while we study $L_p$ -balls.
+Shi and Chi [2022] improved the KL bound compared to Yang et al. [2021], Panaganti and Kalathil [2022] in the sa rectangular case.
+The framework of Xu et al. [2023] is slightly different as they consider finite horizon which adds a factor H in all bounds.
 All previous results are not minimax optimal in terms of the horizon factor.

-Finally, the archival version of this contribution predates the concurrent work of Shi et al. (2023) that studies the sample complexity of RMDPs for TV and $\chi^2$ divergence.
-In the very specific case of sa- rectangular for TV which in this case coincides with $L_1$ norm, Shi et al. (2023) retrieves our upper bound which is minimax optimal in the regime where the radius of the uncertainty set is small and improves our result in the regime where the radius of the uncertainty set is bigger than $1 - \gamma$ .
-However, our results hold more generally for the s-rectangular case, and are still state-of-the-art for s-rectangular case with $p \ge 1$ and for sa-rectangular with p > 1.
-Notice also that the proof techniques are very different, and it is an interesting research direction to know if their bound for the large radius regime or their lower-bound would extend to the more general case studied here.
+Finally, the archival version of this contribution predates the concurrent work of Shi et al. [2023] that studies the sample complexity of RMDPs for TV and $\chi^2$ divergence.
+In the very specific case of sa- rectangular for TV which in this case coincides with $L_1$ norm, Shi et al. [2023] retrieves our upper bound which is minimax optimal in the regime where the radius of the uncertainty set is small and improves our result in the regime where the radius of the uncertainty set is bigger than $1 - \gamma$ .
+However, our results hold more generally for the s-rectangular case are still state-of-the-art for s-rectangular case with $p \ge 1$ and for sa-rectangular with p > 1.
+Notice also that the proof techniques are very different, and it is an interesting research direction to know if their bound for the regime where the radius of the uncertainty set is bigger than $1 - \gamma$ or their lower-bound would extend to the more general case studied here.

-3 Preliminaries
+3 PRELIMINARIES